gertingold/tools4scicomp/manuscript/git.rst

 ``repeat.py`` and should not go into the repository.
 After all, they are automatically generated when needed.
 Here, it comes in handy to make use of a ``.gitignore`` file.
 Each line in this file contains one entry which defines files to be ignored by Git.
-For projects based on Python, Github proposes a ``.gitignore`` file starting with the following lines::
+For projects based on Python, Git proposes a ``.gitignore`` file starting with the following lines::

    # Byte-compiled / optimized / DLL files